redsquirrel/holacracy-cheat-sheet/README.md

 **Tension:** Dissonance created by a gap between current reality and a desired reality.

 **Rep Link:** A circle's representive to their parent circle.
-The sense their circle's tension, and ensure these tensions are processed.
+They sense their circle's tensions, and ensure these tensions are processed.

-Lead Link:
+**Lead Link:** The link between a circle and its sub-circle.
+Has sole power to assign people to roles in the sub-circle.

-Secretary:
+**Secretary:** Interprets the [Holocracy constitution](http://holacracy.org/constitution) and her/his circle's governance in order to produce good outcomes from holacratic meetings.

-Facilitator:
+**Facilitator:** Ensures that tactical and governance meetings are run according to the holacratic process.

 Tactical process
 ----